Split in 2 Days

 Bačvice

-Dinner at Misto Street Food & Bar
+Dinner at Misto Street Food Factory

-Day 1
+Split Day 1

 Drive to Split

+Today, we drive from Sarajevo to the coastal city of Split.
 After the rough roads of Bosnia, shortly after arriving in Croatia, we are on a pristine motorway with tarmac so shiny and smooth I could kiss it, although it’s 29 degrees so it would probably burn my lips.
 We descend from the mountains until we reach the coast and Split.

 Split